Here's What Kyle Kuzma Tweeted About Draymond Green - NewsBreak

 Kuzma's tweet said: "Do y’all know how good @Money23Green is????????"

-They have now jumped the Suns in the standings, for the best record in the NBA and top spot in the west.
+The Warriors are in Arizona playing the Suns, and the matchup is between the two best teams in the NBA.

-The Suns fell to 26-6 in their first 32 games with the loss.
+The Suns came into the game as the number one seed in the Western Conference with a 26-5 record, and the Warriors are the second seed in the Western Conference with a 26-6 record.

-Last season the Warriors missed the playoffs for the second straight season, while the Suns made the NBA Finals.
+Last season the Warriors missed the playoffs, while the Suns made the NBA Finals.

 As for the Wizards, they are 17-15 in 32 games this season.